 The manga's Attribute Hero fusions, meanwhile, did a lot to tip the scales in their favor; they had an actual usable strategy, they were easy to fuse, and they even comboed perfectly with Super Fusion, a card that had previously seemed useless.
 This has led to Elemental Hero Decks finally having some time in the sun (to the point that some now complain about them being OVERpowered).

-Synchros and Tuners are (albeit less commonly) hated by fans for similar reasons - they utterly dominate the plot and duels of 5Ds, Konami dedicates an average of three-quarters of a set to them, but unlike the E-Heroes, the majority of Synchros * cough* Dark Strike Fighter * cough* are on par with effin' Chaos, which either totally redeems them or makes them glaringly worse, depending on which side of the Broken Base you are on. in addition, XYZ monsters also seem to have taken this place as well, dominating the plot of the newest series Zexal, as well as getting put into every pack with effects that often make them more valuable than synchros, since you no longer need to use tuners or any other special cards or types in the limited deck space available.
+Synchros and Tuners are (albeit less commonly) hated by fans for similar reasons - they utterly dominate the plot and duels of 5D's, Konami dedicates an average of three-quarters of a set to them, but unlike the E-Heroes, the majority of Synchros * cough* Dark Strike Fighter * cough* are on par with effin' Chaos, which either totally redeems them or makes them glaringly worse, depending on which side of the Broken Base you are on.
+In addition, Xyz monsters also seem to have taken this place as well, dominating the plot of the series ZEXAL, as well as getting put into every pack with effects that often make them more valuable than Synchros, since you no longer need to use Tuners or any other special cards or types in the limited deck space available.

 Don't forget the predecessor of Synchros, Fusions.
 It's like the purpose of GX was to try and make them relevant.
-Never mind that you have to go through so many hoops to play them that Synchros were made to make them usable, every duelist in GX used them.
-Jaden's E-Heroes, as stated, most prominent.
+Never mind that you have to go through so many hoops to play them that Synchros were made to make them usable, pretty much every duelist in GX used them.
+Judai's E-Heroes, as stated, most prominent.